openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 limitation and encouraged to avoid creating custom manifests using CRDs installed by cluster operators instead of the `cluster-version-operator`.

+#### Bootstrap logs retention

+ Due to the bootstrap-in-place behavior all bootstrap artifacts will be lost once the bootstrap the node reboots.
+In a regular installation flow the bootstrap node goes down only once the control plane is running, and the bootstrap node served its purpose.
+In case of bootstrap in place things can go wrong after the reboot.
+The bootstrap logs can aid in troubleshooting a subsequently failed install.

+Mitigation by gathering the bootstrap logs before reboot. bootstrap will gather logs from itself using /usr/local/bin/installer-gather.sh.
+ Once gathering is complete, the bundle will be added to the master ignition, thus making the bootstrap logs available from the master after reboot.
+ The log bundle will be deleted once the installation completes.

+The installer `gather` command works as usual before the reboot.
+We will add a new script called installer-master-bootstrap-in-place-gather.sh.
+ This script will be delivered to the master using via Ignition to the same location where the bootstrap node usually has installer-gather.sh.
+The installer-master-bootstrap-in-place-gather.sh, will be called by the `openshift-install gather` command that believes its collecting logs from a bootstrap node.
+The script however behaves slightly different, instead of collecting bootstrap logs and then remotely running /usr/local/bin/installer-masters-gather.sh on all master nodes, the script will collect the bootstrap logs from the bundle copied to via the master-ignition, and collect master logs by running /usr/local/bin/installer-masters-gather.sh directly on itself.
+The final archiving of all the logs into the home directory, exactly the same as /usr/local/bin/installer-gather.sh.

 ## Design Details